Bug report #10106

-#4 Updated by Jukka Rahkonen over 5 years ago
+#4 Updated by Jukka Rahkonen almost 9 years ago

 Fid is what is supposed to be unique and permanent in WFS and for making WFS-T to work it must be unique and permanent.
 Because QGIS can do WFS-T it must already have code for handling WFS fids.
 Perhaps that code could be reused for handling selections on WFS layers.

 #6 Updated by Martin Dobias over 8 years ago